Rundfunk Anstalt Südtirol: History

-When television broadcasts began, the German-speaking population of South Tyrol asked for the reception of the Austrian television station but it wasn't possible because RAI has the monopoly to have radio and television stations.
+When television broadcasts began in South Tyrol in 1957, the German-speaking population of South Tyrol asked for the reception of German-language television stations from abroad but it wasn't possible because RAI has the monopoly to have radio and television stations.
 In 1966 the Italian Government in Rome created the German-speaking broadcast of RAI from Bolzano called Rai Südtirol (back then Rai Sender Bozen) but the German-speaking population just wanted to have the possibility to watch the television station from Austria and perceived the offer from Rome suspiciously.

 The German-speaking broadcast of the government-owned RAI was seen as a way to control the process of autonomy in the province.
-The provincial autonomy for South Tyrol in 1972 promised to create an agency whose purpose was to relay programmes from Austria and other German-speaking countries.
+After the Second Statute of Autonomy came into force in 1972, the provincial government for South Tyrol promised to create an agency whose purpose was to relay programmes from Austria and other German-speaking countries.
 The autonomous statute says that: The Province shall have the power to issue laws on local artistic, cultural and educational events and activities, and also through the media of radio and television, but without the power to set up radio and television stations.
-The RAS nowadays owns all transmitter towers in South Tyrol and has worked for the digitization of its broadcasting system.
+The RAS was founded as an organisation on 5 January 1975 and nowadays owns all transmitter towers in South Tyrol and has worked for the digitisation of its broadcasting system.
 RAS cooperates with the local civil protection corps to give information to the people of South Tyrol in case of emergency.